 - Influential locals

 - Local newspapers

-Not only do endorsements increase the visibility of your campaign for your voters, they can increase your fundraising and organizational capabilities, especially if an organization can channel their members towards volunteering for your campaign.
+Not only do endorsements increase the visibility of your campaign for your voters, but they can also increase your fundraising and organizational capabilities, especially if an organization can channel its members towards volunteering for your campaign.

 Recruit staff and volunteers

 As your campaign gets underway, you will need volunteers to run campaign activities.
 They would help with collecting signatures, getting your name out, and bringing others on board as supporters and donors.
 Create multiple channels for recruiting your supporter team, including:

 - In-person recruitment at popular locations in the city

 As mentioned earlier, endorsements from local communities, unions, and political groups can give you a boost in terms of your campaign helpers.

 The most pressing challenge for a mayoral election or any local election is fundraising.

 Start by asking within your circle of family and friends and bring them on board as fundraisers.
 Ask for contributions from members of parties and unions who back you in the race.